Michelle Obama documentary ‘Becoming’ to premiere on Netflix

 “Becoming” is the latest release from Higher Ground Productions, the production company created by Barack and Michelle Obama.
 Their exclusive multi-film deal with Netflix has already proven fruitful.
 Their first film, “American Factory,” by Julia Reichert and Steven Bognar, earlier this year won the Academy Award for best documentary.
 (The Obamas did not attend the Oscars, nor received a statuette.)
 Higher Ground was also behind the acclaimed recently released documentary “Crip Camp: A Disability Revolution,” by James Lebrecht and Nicole Newnham.

-The former First Lady acknowledged the timing is difficult for a film about community, and that social distancing doesn’t come naturally to her: “I’m a hugger,” she said.
+The former first lady acknowledged the timing is difficult for a film about community, and that social distancing doesn’t come naturally to her: “I’m a hugger,” she said.
 During the pandemic, Obama has read children’s books to kids stuck at home in an online series titled “Mondays with Michelle Obama.”
 “I’m here for you,” she said in her statement.
 “And I know you are here for one another.”

 “Empathy is our lifeline here.
 It’s what will get us to the other side,” said Obama.
 “Let’s use it to redirect our attention toward what matters most, reconsider our priorities, and find ways to better remake the world in the image of our hopes.”